tractorcow-farm/silverstripe-fluent/docs/en/configuration.md

 }
 ```

-**Note:** Editing a non-default locale affects the `SiteTree(_live)` table.
-In contrast to SilverStripe 3, the
+**Note:** Editing any locale affects the `SiteTree(_live)` table.
+In contrast to SilverStripe 3, the SiteTree table is
-SiteTree table is only used for non-localised fields and *not* for the default table.
+only used for non-localised fields.

 ## Locale based filter configuration